1 in 3 Michigan workers tested opened fake 'phishing' email - WDEF

 Phishing was how Russian-linked players stole the emails of Hillary Clinton’s presidential campaign chairman John Podesta.

-Michigan’s Office of the Auditor General made 14 findings in the audit, including five that are “material” – the most serious.
+Auditors made 14 findings, including five that are “material” – the most serious.
 They range from inadequate management of firewalls to insufficient processes to confirm if only authorized devices are connected to the network.

 “Unauthorized devices may not meet the state’s requirements, increasing the risk of compromise or infection of the network,” the audit said.